JEFERSON-ASSIS/chatbotTelegran/README.md

 # chatbot Telegran

 ## Descrição do Projeto
-<p align="center">🚀 Nesse projeto utilizo o python e telegran para criar um chatbot. </p>
+<p align="center">🚀 In this project I use python and telegran to create a chatbot use it on the telegran </p>

 <h1 align="center">
     <a href="https://www.python.org/">🔗 Python</a> <br>